Anechka78/tz_voroj2/README.md

 	Execute a request.
 <p>In response, a message with an error description and code or a success message is received.</p>

 <p>p5.
-Open the backend part of the site in a browser, authorize with administrator rights, go to the data viewing section https://admin.tz_voroj2.loc/data/view/</p>
+Open the backend part of the site in a browser, authorize with administrator rights, go to the data viewing section https://admin.tz_voroj2.loc/data/view/<br>
     To view the tree structure of a JSON object, click the eye icon.
-In the viewing mode, it is possible to collapse/expand individual elements.
+In the viewing mode, it is possible to collapse/expand individual elements.<br>
-    To delete a JSON object, click the trash can icon.
+    To delete a JSON object, click the trash can icon.</p>